Fears over solar panel safety as number of fires rises six-fold

 How to make sure your solar panels are safe

-Martyn Allen from ESF advises choosing a registered installer who has been assessed for solar PV installations and is aware of the standards that PV products should comply with including BS EN 61730-1, BS EN 61215, BS EN 61646, MCS 0065.
+Martyn Allen from ESF advises choosing a registered installer who has been assessed for solar PV installations and is aware of the standards that PV products should comply with.

-“This will provide a better guarantee of safety and also redress, “in the unlikely event of something going wrong,” he says.
+“This will provide a better guarantee of safety and also redress, in the unlikely event of something going wrong,” he says.

 Gareth Simkins from SEUK agrees.
 “The best and simplest way for consumers to ensure that their solar and/or battery installation is conducted by a legitimate company is to make sure that their installers are members of MCS.
 We require all residential installer members of Solar Energy UK to be MCS-certified and to use products certified by the body to ensure safety and quality.”